link-intersystems/lis-commons/README.md

 # lis-commons-util

-Provides utility classes that I missed in standard Java.
+Provides utility classes that I sometimes miss in standard Java.
 The library started when Java 1.8 was the current version.
-Thus some utility classes might already be supported by the Java version you use now.
+Nowadays, some utility classes might already be supported by the Java version you use.

 # lis-commons-math